proinsias/proinsias.github.io/_posts/2019/2019-09-19-Bitbucket-GitHub-Create-pull-request-from-command-line.md

 ---
 layout: single
-title: "Bitbucket/GitHub: Create pull request from command line"
+title: 'Bitbucket/GitHub: Create pull request from command line'
 date: 2019-09-19 09.59
 modified: 2019-09-24 19:53
 categories: til
 tags:
     - bitbucket
     - git
     - github
     - til
 ---

-# Create a GitHub pull request from command line
+## Create a GitHub pull request from command line

 You may have noticed that when you push a new branch to a GitHub repository, you get a handy URL to create a corresponding pull request: